Hynek Kmoníček: Career

 Kmoníček started his diplomatic career in 1995 as a desk officer at the Middle East Department of the Ministry of Foreign Affairs.
 He became director of this Department in 1997.
 In 1999, Kmoníček was promoted to the position of Director General of Asia, Africa and America.
 His next promotion came in June 1999, when he was named Deputy Minister, with responsibility for Czech bilateral relations with all non-EU countries.
 He held this position until 2001.

 From 2001 to 2006, Kmoníček served as Czech Ambassador to the United Nations in New York.
 As a member of the UN General Assembly, Kmoníček served as Chairman of the Fifth Committee, which is responsible for administration and budgetary matters.
 Between 2006 and 2009, he was Czech Ambassador in India, also responsible for Bangladesh, Nepal, the Maldives and Sri Lanka.
-In this role, Kmoníček lobbied the Czech government in favour of helping the Sri Lankan government during the civil war, which included arms and the air bridge to Jaffna.

 In 2009, he was appointed to the position of Deputy Foreign Minister for Legal, Consular, and Current Political Issues.

 After his removal from the position of Deputy Foreign Minister in July 2010, Foreign Minister Karel Schwarzenberg nominated him for the post of Czech Ambassador in Australia, also responsible for New Zealand, Cook Islands, Fiji, Solomon Islands, Tonga, Vanuatu, and Samoa.
 Schwarzenberg was reported to have commented that if possible, he would rather have sent Kmoníček to Mars.

 A longtime friend of President Milos Zeman, Kmoníček joined the Presidential Office on 28 March 2013 as Director of the Foreign Department with primary responsibility for the President's policy on foreign affairs.
-He is considered to be a key figure within the Zeman administration, advising the president on Middle Eastern, Asian and American affairs.
+He was considered to be a key figure within the Zeman administration, advising the president on Middle Eastern, Asian and American affairs.
 In 2015, he was credited by the US Ambassador Andrew Schapiro as having resolved a diplomatic dispute between Schapiro and Zeman.
-As one of only a few Czech Social Democratic Party members in the Presidential Office, he is considered to be an interlocutor between the prime minister, the foreign minister and the president.

-Since March 2017, Kmoníček has been serving as Czech Ambassador to the United States.
+From March 2017 to August 2022, Kmoníček served as Czech Ambassador to the United States.
 He presented his credentials to President Donald Trump on 24 April 2017.
-He has also retained his post of foreign policy adviser to the Czech President.
+He also retained his post of foreign policy adviser to President Zeman.
+He finished his term in this post in August 2022, and was subsequently appointed as the Czech Ambassador to Vietnam.